durrbill/OneShot-Utility-v3/README.md

 ### Exporting and Importing Custom "savepacks"
  - The "Export Saves" and "Import Saves" buttons, respectively, export your current list of custom saves, and import already created lists of custom saves.

- - Clicking "Export Saves" creates a .zip file in the same directory as the program.
+ - Clicking "Export Saves" creates a .zip file in the chosen location.
 This .zip file may be renamed as the user sees fit, and is automatically formatted to be used later by:

  - Clicking "Import Saves" prompts the user to locate a valid .zip file previously created by the utility.
 This will remove all current custom saves, and replace them with those present in the selected savepack.